 - Systems integrations as required for the site, for example connection to an article database.

 - Access rights configured for users and user groups, to control access to the content structure and publishing.
 May involve integration with external membership providers.

 - Content created by editors, and stored in the database.

 - Assets such as images and documents used on the site.

-Optimizely uses Microsoft SQL Server to store content and other information created in the system.
+CMS uses Microsoft SQL Server to store content and other information created in the system.
 All database editions including SQL Azure are supported.
-A database with the Optimizely schema is automatically created when creating new sites from the Visual Studio integration.
-Each version of the database schema targets a specific version of Optimizely.
+A database with the CMS schema is automatically created when creating new sites from the Visual Studio integration.
+Each version of the database schema targets a specific version of CMS.

-On-premises Optimizely sites in production typically use Microsoft Internet Information Services (IIS), which is a flexible, general-purpose web server that runs on Windows operating systems to serve requested HTML pages or files.
-When developing locally, you can use Kestrel or IIS Express which is included with Visual Studio, and then move to the full IIS when ready to go live.
+On-premises CMS sites in production use Microsoft Internet Information Services (IIS), which is a flexible, general-purpose web server that runs on Windows operating systems to serve requested HTML pages or files.
+When developing locally, you can use IIS Express which is included with Visual Studio, and then move to the full IIS when ready to go live.
 See Deployment.

-Optimizely solutions are conveniently developed using SQL Server, and Visual Studio or Visual Studio Code from Microsoft.
-Optimizely also provides a set of dotnet templates, to speed up website development.
+CMS solutions are conveniently developed using Windows, SQL Server, and Visual Studio from Microsoft.
+CMS also provides a set of Visual Studio extension templates, to speed up website development.

-An Optimizely solution can be hosted in the cloud or on-premises.
+An CMS solution can be hosted in the cloud or on-premises.
 Cloud-based solutions are a cost-efficient way to manage websites, as these will dynamically scale out and in again depending on traffic volume, and the cost is based on usage and number of running instances.
-You can manage your cloud-based solutions yourself, or use Optimizely Digital Experience Platform (DXP).
+You can manage your cloud-based solutions yourself, or use Optimizely Digital Experience Platform.